Getting a Commercial Buy-to-Let Mortgage

 Can you remortgage?

-It’s usually easier to remortgage if you’re already on a commercial buy-to-let deal, as you’ll have more experience as a commercial landlord than you did when you first secured the mortgage, and you should have accounts to show that you’ve been successful in letting the property at a profit in that time.
+It’s usually easier to remortgage if you’re already on a commercial buy-to-let deal, as you’ll have more experience as a commercial landlord than you did when you first secured the mortgage.
+You should have accounts to show that you’ve been successful in letting the property at a profit in that time.
 All of this can help you to get a better mortgage rate.

 How Online Mortgage Advisor can help you secure a commercial buy-to-let mortgage

-It takes skill and experience to make an application for a commercial buy-to-let mortgage that includes all the details that lenders are looking for.
-Working with the right broker can help you to get it right the first time, and speed up the approval process.
+It takes skill and experience to apply for a commercial buy-to-let mortgage that includes all the details lenders are looking for.
+Working with the right broker can help you get it right the first time and speed up the approval process.

 A broker who helped you buy your home may not have the expertise to secure this type of mortgage.
-If you’d like us to connect you to someone who specialises in commercial buy-to-lets, you can give us a call on 0808 189 2301 or make an enquiry online.
+If you’d like us to connect you to someone specialising in commercial buy-to-lets, you can call us at 0330 818 7026 or make an enquiry online.

 Ask us a question